DuCanhGH/DuCanhGH/README.md

 - Accessibility (95!). //almost done.

-- SEO. //Google can now index any pages on the site.
+- SEO. //Google can now index any page on the site.

 - UI.